 Actively enrolled students can request one 30-day leave of absence, and one 30-day extension during their 6-month term.
 Please note, the last day to withdraw from a course is the end of the 14th week after a term begins.
 If a student does not return after their leave of absence, and does not successfully withdraw from their program before the end of the 14th week, a grade of NP may be given by their Instructor.
-It is recommended that students discuss their leave of absence with their in this status may stop coursework at any time and re-enroll in Calbright College when able to attend.
+It is recommended that students discuss their leave of absence with their Academic Success Counselor and/or Instructor prior to submitting a request.

+Provisionally enrolled students are not eligible for a leave of absence.
+Students in this status may stop coursework at any time and re-enroll in Calbright College when able to attend.